Liquid Collagen: Benefits, Best Brands, Uses and More

 Hydrolyzed collagen may help improve skin elasticity, hydration, and firmness.

-• A 2018 clinical trial by Anna Czajka et al., published in J Clin Interv Aging(5), showed that women who took a drinkable supplement with hydrolyzed fish collagen, vitamins, and antioxidants daily for 12 weeks had smoother, more hydrated skin and improved collagen fiber structure.
+• A 2018 clinical study published in Nutrition Research(2) showed that women who took a drinkable supplement containing hydrolyzed fish collagen, vitamins, and antioxidants daily for 12 weeks had smoother, more hydrated skin and improved collagen fiber structure.

 Joint Health